-The Meherrin River Regional Jail participated in their first Virginia Association of Regional Jails Conference Pistol Competition in April 2015.
-At this competition, regional jails from all over Virginia compete with each other and demonstrate their firearm training and skills.
+The Meherrin River Regional Jail participated in the Virginia Association of Regional Jails Conference Pistol Competition in April 2016.
+Regional jails from all over Virginia compete with each other and demonstrate their firearm training and skills.

-The Meherrin River Regional Jail team members were Captain J. Booth, Lieutenant J. Lucy, Lieutenant W. Townsend, Officer J. Bradner, Officer J. Flynn, Officer M. Stith, and Officer J. Fulk.
+The Meherrin River Regional Jail team members were Lieutenant J. Lucy, Lieutenant W. Townsend, Officer J. Flynn, Officer M. Stith, and Officer V. Fuller.

 The competition offers four classes of competition: Master, A, B and C Classes.
-Captain J. Booth won First Place in the Class A Pistol Competition, Officer M. Stith won First Place in the Class B Pistol Competition, and Officer J. Flynn won Third Place in the Class B Pistol Competition.
+This year, Officer V. Fuller won First Place in the Class B Pistol Competition.
 Congratulations to all of these exemplary employees on your dedication and hard work!